Adam Caplan, Developer (Boston)

 John and I, on the UX team, broke away from the devs so they could begin their process.
 As we researched, we realized that the highest rate of depression was actually found in single adults who lived alone, not families.
 This opened up a conversation about who our user actually was.
 I asked John if his family lived near him?
 He said no, they are in another town.
 I also said that my family lived in another city.
 So, if our families weren’t near us, then how would a small restaurant deliver to them?
 It would have to be a large chain, like Olive Garden, but large chains were not the restaurants that we were aiming to help.
 We wanted to help smaller businesses.
 So, if the restaurants needed to deliver within a close geographical location and the hardest-hit demographic were isolated singles, we needed to change direction and break it to the devs…we called another meeting.

 As we explained our new research to the team, we all agreed to adjust the direction of the project to hone in on the user.
 What if it was a dating site?
 I suggested that the site could be used as a dating app, a round table event with an equal number of men and women at each dinner party.
-The group did not like the idea of a dating dinner situation, it applied too much pressure to the user and could potentially make it awkward.
+The group did not like the idea of a dating dinner situation, it applied too much pressure to the user and could potentially make it awkward and limit our users.

 Okay, so then what if it was just for anyone in the community who wanted to meet new people.
 Singles or couples could sign up for a dinner party, no friends required!
 From my experience with hosting parties, I asked, who is going to keep the conversation moving?
 Someone needs to set the environmental container, make everyone feel welcomed, safe and go over any ground rules for the event.